siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 The answer is, as we shall see, at least all of known physics.

-The book is divided accordingly.
-Part I gives the main derivational spine in thirteen chapters.
-Part II collects corollaries and technical appendices that clarify, extend, or prove later points without interrupting that spine.
+This volume is Part I of that program.
+It gives the main derivational spine in thirteen chapters.
+The companion Part II collects the corollaries and technical appendices that clarify, extend, or prove later points without interrupting that spine.